ethancooke/ethancooke.github.io/resources.md

 Here is my first proper video I watched on the topic of Software Testing that changed the course of my career.
 Please take the time reduce the distractions around you and listen up.
 [Open Lecture by James Bach on Software Testing](https://www.youtube.com/watch?v=ILkT_HV9DVU)

-The role of the tester has been in question of its importance and relavence.
+The role of the tester has been in question of its importance and relevance.
 I found this to be a good video on the topic: [The Future of the Testing Role - James Bach](https://www.youtube.com/watch?v=c5821YeWico)

 A lot of testers are talking about 'Test Automation'.
 In the school of testing I follow we might call this 'Automated "Checking"' or 'Tool Supported Testing'.
 Check this out: [Examples of Tool-Supported Testing with James Bach](https://www.youtube.com/watch?v=HWTzgS0aoP8)